aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-jpg/_index.md

 The JpegDevice class allows you to convert PDF pages to Jpeg images.
 This class provides a method named Process which allows you to convert a particular page of the PDF file to Jpeg image format with C#.

-## Convert All Pages to JPEG Images
+## Convert PDF Pages to JPG Images

 {{% alert color="primary" %}}